 7.4.
-Accidental/Unintentional Co-Enrolment Identified Retrospectively participants if they are enrolled in another study prior to recruitment.
-The Sponsor's representatives require that incidents of accidental/unintentional co-enrolment be reported to the Sponsor as a protocol deviation so they can determine the appropriate course of action.
+Accidental/Unintentional Co-Enrolment Identified Retrospectively

+Investigators should aim to prevent accidental/unintentional co-enrolment by ensuring electronic and paper medical notes are checked for documentation of trial participation and by routinely asking participants if they are enrolled in another study prior to recruitment.
+The Sponsor's representatives require that incidents of accidental/unintentional co-enrolment be reported to the Sponsor as a protocol deviation so they can determine the appropriate course of accion.